darshankparmar/multi-country-visa-evaluator/backend/docs/API.md

 - Request timeout: 30 seconds
 - Email notification sent automatically if SMTP is configured
 - Score is capped at configured SUCCESS_CAP (default: 85)
+- If `x-api-key` header is provided, the evaluation is associated with the partner for tracking purposes

 ---